 Is a Breast Cancer Clinical Trial Right for You?

 You will be given an informed consent form to read and consider carefully.
-Before signing, be sure you find out as much as possible about the clinical trial, including what risks you may face.
-Ask the physician or nurse to explain parts of the form or the trial that are not clear.
-(See the section, "Important Questions to Ask.")
+Before signing, find out as much as possible about the clinical trial, including what risks you may face.
+Ask the doctor or nurse to explain parts of the form or the trial that are not clear.
+(See the section "Important Questions to Ask" below.)

-You are free to decide whether or not you want to take part in the trial.
 If you decide to participate, you will sign the consent form.
-If you do not want to participate in the trial, you may refuse.
-If you choose not to participate in the trial, your care will not be jeopardized.
+If you choose not to participate, your care will not be jeopardized.